-- (1) Under no circumstance is a player allowed to shove, push, or strike an official in an offensive, disrespectful, or unsportsmanlike manner.
-The player shall be disqualified from the game, and any such action must be reported to the Commissioner. - (2) Two violations of (a), (b), or (c) (above) by the same player, which occur before or during the game, will result in disqualification in addition to the yardage penalty.
+- (1) Two violations of (a), (b), or (c) (above) by the same player, which occur before or during the game, will result in disqualification in addition to the yardage penalty.
 Any violations at the game site on the day of the game, including postgame, may result in discipline by the Commissioner.
-Any violation of (g) above may result in disqualification and also will include discipline by the Commissioner.
-An official must see the entire action for a player to be disqualified. - (3) Violations of (a), (b), (c), (d), and (g) will be penalized if they occur anywhere on the field or in the bench area. - (4) Violations of (e) and (f) will be penalized if they occur anywhere on the field other than the bench area. - (5) If any foreign object(s) are deemed a safety hazard by the game officials, in addition to a yardage penalty, the player will be subject to ejection from the game, whether he uses the object or not.
+Any violation of (e) above may result in disqualification and also will include discipline by the Commissioner.
+An official must see the entire action for a player to be disqualified. - (2) Violations of (f) and (g) will be penalized if they occur anywhere on the field other than the bench area.